-What can we expect this year in the autonomous or drone industry?
+What can we expect this year at CES 2019 for the autonomous or drone industry?

 While last year didn't bring too many product additions to the unmanned or drone community, we actually saw a complete and total retraction of drone companies and manufacturers from the overall CES presence.